 The Jewish Museum (which, as you can read below, is actually not a Jewish museum but a German museum about Jews) is now imposing on all guides (no exceptions) a fee of 70 Euro per group.
 On the surface, this is about reducing the number of big groups to allow for more individual visitors - especially since the visit itself is free.

-However, the museum's flat guide fee doesn't differentiate between big groups and private tours, and at 70 Euro it's quite steep for a couple or a family.
-So below the surface, it could also be a convenient opportunity to reduce other narratives in general, including critical voices that question the "official" narrative.
-Either way, given this flat fee, you might want to visit the museum on your own.
+However, the museum's flat guide fee doesn't differentiate between big groups and private tours, and at 70 Euro it can be steep for a couple or a family.
+So below the surface, it could also be a convenient opportunity to reduce dissident voices that question the exhibition - what the museum chooses to (not) exhibit, how, why etc. Either way, given this flat fee, you might want to visit the museum on your own.

 The new course set by the new director - Hetty Berg, who had led Amsterdam's excellent Jewish museum before - is much better, the new exhibition is much less offensive than before and the Jewish museum is no longer heavily criticized by Jewish institutions and communities.
 One of the changes is making the Jewish museum free of charge, which is a nice encouragement to give the museum a new chance by visiting it.